willwin4sure/vault/🚀Performance Engineering/Bentley Rules.md

 > Adding information to a data structure to make common operations do less work.

 For example, adding a pointer to the last element of a singly linked-list.
+This does lead to more state to keep track of.
 ### Caching

 > Store recent results.